 The Dolomites

-With their jagged peaks that soar vertiginously up out of rolling green valleys to create truly jaw dropping vistas, it’s not for nothing that the Dolomites are one of Italy’s most celebrated and well-visited mountain ranges.
+With its jagged peaks that soar vertiginously up out of rolling green valleys to create truly jaw-dropping vistas, it's not for nothing that the Dolomites is one of Italy's most celebrated mountain ranges.
 Spring is an ideal time to visit, as the alpine meadow flowers are just beginning to bloom, but the summer crowds are still several weeks away.

 The famed Tre Cime di Lavaredo (Three Peaks of Lavaredo) hike can be comfortably completed in a half day, as can the uphill trek to the stunning turquoise Lago di Sorapis mountain lake.

-More experienced hikers can attempt more challenging multi-day hikes, stopping off for the night at mountain rifugios (these must be booked well in advance) or camping along the way.
+More experienced hikers can attempt more challenging multi-day hikes, stopping off for the night at a mountain rifugio (these must be booked well in advance) or camping along the way.

 Gran Sasso, Abruzzo

-Abruzzo is arguably one of Italy’s best-kept secrets from outsiders.
-It may not have the historic interest of better-known regions (its capital, L’Aquila, was severely damaged in a 2009 earthquake), but it makes up for it with a vast, rugged natural landscape.
+Abruzzo is arguably one of Italy's best-kept secrets from outsiders.
+It may not have quite the architectural interest of some of the country's better-known regions (its capital, L'Aquila, was severely damaged in a 2009 earthquake), but it makes up for it with a vast, rugged natural landscape.

 The Gran Sasso (‘Big Rock’) and Monti della Laga national park, stretching over more than 2,000km, is one of the largest protected areas in Europe, and is home to wildlife including the chamois goat-antelope, the golden eagle, brown bears, and even wolves.